gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week2.md

     2. *What is required is **substantial or essential AGREEMENT** and NOT complete agreement*
     3. *A contract may be regarded as having been formed even though it has not been worked out in meticulous detail.*
     4. *Similarly if a contract calls for further agreement between the parties, the absence of further agreement between the parties will vitiate **(impair)** the contract only if it makes it unworkable or void for uncertainty.*
-> 1 and 3 seem to compete with each other, since they call for different amount of detail required to form it.

 ## Agreements to negotiate/agree in GOOD FAITH